ankane/cache_reduce/README.md

 2. Reduce step - group buckets and reduce

-Since the current period is always calculated, CacheReduce provides real-time results.
+Since the current period is always calculated, **results are real-time**. :boom:

 ## Examples